tylergasperlin/crwn-clothing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+##NOTE TO USER RUNNING THIS: MUST SWITCH DATABASE AUTH TO if True within the auth section to start running

 ## To Deploy Use the Following:
 (base) tylers-mbp-2:crwn-clothing tyler$ git push heroku master